sathyamus/ReadME/Azure.md

        - Monitor the storage account
          - Insights -> information on Failures, Performance, Availability, and Capacity

+- Azure Key Vault
+  - We can set an activation and expiration date.
+  - We can also disable the secret.

 - Review Azure Advisor Recommendations
   - Advisor blade, select Overview.
 Notice recommendations are grouped by High Availability, Security, Performance, and Cost
   - Select All recommendations and take time to view each recommendation and suggested actions.